lappsgrid-services/ServiceValidator/docs/components/Readme.md

 # Checking services

 This directory contains the result of various checks on a series of services.
 Much of it is done on several versions of a small [sample file](input/karen-flies.txt) with minimal content that still contains enough richness so services should actually produce some output.
-The services used are the ones used at the LAPPS/Galaxy pages at http://galaxy.lappsgrid.org/ and http://jetstream.lappsgrid.org.
+The services tested here typically are the ones used at the LAPPS/Galaxy pages at http://galaxy.lappsgrid.org/ and http://jetstream.lappsgrid.org.

-The following services were tested:
+The following types of services were tested:

 - [Sentence Splitters](splitters)
 - [Tokenizers](tokenizers)